 It is the parent's responsibility to find opportunities to serve the school or parish.
 Families are encouraged to document their hours through the online Google form.
-An update of recorded hours is sent to all families on their monthly financial statements.

 Any service supporting the good works of the school and parish are counted as volunteer hours.
-Ideas include, but are not limited to: room parents, working in the classroom, working at the volunteer project table, take home projects, SPLASH auction, Scrip program, recycle drive, gardening around the grounds, ministers for the Masses, chaperoning on fieldtrips, attending the monthly PEP Club meetings and MORE!
+Ideas include, but are not limited to: room parents, working in the classroom, home projects, SPLASH auction, Scrip program, Eucharistic ministers for parish Masses, chaperoning on fieldtrips, attending the monthly PEP Club meetings and MORE!